Github-Moazzam/Netflix_dataset_visualization/README.md

 ## ▶️ How to Run This Project

 1. Download or clone this repository
-2. Open `Netflix_Analysis.ipynb` in Jupyter Notebook or Google Colab
+2. Open `netflix_analysis.ipynb` in Jupyter Notebook or Google Colab
 3. Run the notebook cells step-by-step to reproduce the visualizations

 ---